 17.1 – The Dow Theory Principles

 The Dow Theory is built on a few beliefs.
 These are called the Dow Theory tenets.
-These tenets were developed by Charles H Dow over the years of his observation on the markets.
-There are 9 tenets that are considered as the guiding force behind the Dow Theory.
+Charles H Dow developed these tenets over the years of his observation on the markets.
+9 tenets are considered as the guiding force behind the Dow Theory.
 They are as follows:

 |Sl No||Tenet||What does it mean?|

 |01||Indices discounts everything||The stock market indices discount everything which is known & unknown in the public domain.
 If a sudden and unexpected event occurs, the stock market indices quickly recalibrate itself to reflect the accurate value|